SMTG-Bham/doped/docs/Code_Compatibility.rst

 Energy Calculator (DFT/ML) Compatibility
 ----------------------------------------
-The vast majority of the code in :code:`doped` is agnostic to the underlying energy calculator / electronic structure (i.e. DFT/ML) code used to calculate the raw energies of defect supercells.
-However, as demonstrated in the tutorials, direct I/O support is currently provided for the ``VASP`` DFT code, while structure files for essentially all DFT/ML codes can be easily generated using the :meth:`~pymatgen.core.structure.IStructure.to()` method for ``pymatgen``
+The vast majority of the code in :code:`doped` is agnostic to the underlying energy calculator / electronic structure (e.g. DFT/ML) code used to calculate the raw energies of defect supercells.
+However, as demonstrated in the tutorials, direct I/O support is currently provided for the ``VASP`` DFT code, while structure files for essentially all QM/DFT/ML codes can be easily generated using the :meth:`~pymatgen.core.structure.IStructure.to()` method for ``pymatgen``
 |Structure|\s or `ase I/O methods <https://wiki.fysik.dtu.dk/ase/ase/io/io.html#ase.io.write>`__, with the
 |Structure| objects used for crystal structures in ``doped``.